Department: Pathobiology and Population Sciences

 Research Centres: Veterinary Epidemiology, Economics and Public Health

 Bryony graduated from Bristol veterinary school in 1987 and spent 4 years in mixed veterinary practice before studying for the MSc in Tropical Veterinary Medicine at the Centre for Tropical Veterinary Medicine, University of Edinburgh (1991-2).
 She then went as a VSO volunteer to be the Government Veterinary Officer in the Republic of Kiribati (1993-5).
 From 1995 to 2007 she worked in southern Sudan on the Operation Lifeline Sudan community-based animal health programme as project manager for VETAID, livestock programme coordinator for UNICEF and rinderpest eradication project manager for Veterinaires Sans Frontiers Belgium, which included the completion of the rinderpest vaccination programme and the establishment of the rinderpest surveillance system to verify absence of rinderpest infection.
 From 2007 to 2009 she worked on several Avian Influenza projects for ILRI, building capacity for the use of participatory epidemiology for HPAI surveillance in Kenya, Tanzania, Uganda, Nigeria and Egypt.
 In 2009 she returned to England to undertake the MSc Veterinary Epidemiology at RVC and London School of Tropical Medicine and Hygiene after which she joined the RVC as a research assistant in the Veterinary Epidemiology, Economics and Public Health Group.
-She recently completed a PhD on Small ruminant production, marketing and health in the Afar Region of Ethiopia; implications for control of infectious disease (2012-18), and is Research Co-investigator on the Pathway to Peste des Petits Ruminants Virus Elimination - Methods for Complex Ecosystems project (2017-19).
+She recently completed a PhD on Small ruminant production, marketing and health in the Afar Region of Ethiopia; implications for control of infectious disease (2012-18).
+She was Research Co-investigator on the Pathway to Peste des Petits Ruminants Virus Elimination - Methods for Complex Ecosystems project (2017-19), and is now a Research Fellow in PPR epidemiology and control.
+She is currently collaborating with the International Livestock Research Institute on the Epidemiology and Control of PPR (ECoPPR) project being implemented in East and West Africa to investigate the epidemiology and socio-economics of PPR in support of PPR eradication.

 In 2015, Bryony received the British Veterinary Association's Trevor Blackburn Award in recognition of her outstanding contribution to animal health and welfare in Africa and the impact of her work in animal disease control, particularly her work in helping to eradicate rinderpest from South Sudan.